SawyerHood/auger-state/README.md

 ## `createStore`

 `createStore` takes a single POJO (plain old js object) and returns an `AugerStore` that holds the state.
-At this time, your state has to be comprised of plain objects, arrays, and primitives.
-It does not yet support Maps and Sets
+At this time, your state has to be comprised of plain objects, arrays, and primitives. `auger-state` does not yet support `Map` and `Set`.

 ### Definition